 "3.
-A progressive income-tax and the
+A progressive income-tax and the abolition of indirect taxation.

 "4.
 The limitation by the State of the length of the day's work.

 "5.
 The sanitary inspection of mines, factories, and workmen's dwellings.

 "6.
 The State should find work for the unemployed by constructing public works, the necessary funds being supplied by an unlimited issue of paper money."